KnapsackPro/docs.knapsackpro.com/_posts/2021-04-14-how-bitbucket-pipeline-with-parallel-cypress-tests-can-speed-up-ci-build.md

 If you are looking for an example with a custom docker container for a parallel step please see [this one](https://gist.github.com/ArturT/90b7ec869e3827b580664beb086a8cd6).

-Please remember to add API token in `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` environment variable as [secure variable](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/).
+Please remember to add your API token in `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` environment variable as [secure variable](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/).

 ## Summary